Packet-Clearing-House/Happy-Histogram/README.md

 ## Version History

+- 1.2 - 04/09/2020: Enable values to be arrays so classes can passed for each value
 - 1.1 - 11/16/2016: Fix gap on Safari, add more examples
 - 1.0 - 10/24/2016: Initial release